Functional Multi-Reference Alignment via Deconvolution: Theoretical guarantees

 \subsection{Error bound for Algorithm \ref{alg:mainalgorithm}}

 In this subsection, we derive a high-probability bound on the deviation $\|\hatf - f\|_\infty.$ To prove our main result, Theorem \ref{thm:ErrorBoundDeconvolutionEstimator}, we analyze the error in the estimation of $\Psi$ and $\nabla_1\Psi$ in Lemma \ref{lem:psiestimates}, and the signal recovery in Fourier domain in Theorem \ref{thm:FTDeviation}.
-These intermediate results are proved in Appendix \ref{sec:appendixtheory}.
+These intermediate results are proved in the Supplementary Material \ref{sec:appendixtheory}.

-Throughout, we will work with the following standing assumption: \begin{assumption}[Standing assumption] Let $ H^s(D)$ be a Sobolev space of order $ s > d/2$ on the domain $D = [-1,1]^d.$ \begin{enumerate}[label=(\roman*)] \item The signal $f$ satisfies $ f \in H^s(D)$ and is supported on $[-1/2,1/2]^d$ with $\fft(0)=1$. \item The noise $\eta$ is a centered Gaussian process taking values in $H^s(D).$ \item The shift $\zeta$ is a centered random variable supported on $[-1/2,1/2]^d.$ \end{enumerate} \end{assumption} As noted in Remark \ref{remarkFT1}, the assumption that $\fft(0)=1$ is only made for ease of presentation.
+Throughout, we will work with the following standing assumption: \begin{assumption}[Standing assumption] Let $ H^s(D)$ be a Sobolev space of order $ s > d/2$ on the domain $D = [-1,1]^d.$ \begin{enumerate}[label=(\roman*)] \item The signal $f$ satisfies $f \in H^s(D)$ and is supported on $[-1/2,1/2]^d$ with $\fft(0)=1$. \item The noise $\eta$ is a centered Gaussian process taking values in $H^s(D).$ \item The shift $\zeta$ is a centered random variable supported on $[-1/2,1/2]^d.$ \end{enumerate} \end{assumption} As noted in Remark \ref{remarkFT1}, the assumption that $\fft(0)=1$ is only made for ease of presentation.

 \begin{lemma}[Concentration of $\hatPsi$] Let

 There exist positive universal constants $c_1,c_2$ such that, for any $\tau \ge 1,$ it holds with probability at least $1-c_1 e^{-c_2 \tau}$ that

 where, with $r_{y}(t,t') := \E \bigl[ y(t) y(t') \bigr] $ denoting the autocorrelation function of $y$, we have